Emmones Idees: Singles

 "Emmones Idees [Medley]" was the seventh and last single and released on 9 June 2004 with music video.
 It is a mix of 3 songs of album ("Apopse, Thee Mou, Anapse T' Asteria", "Ta Ripsokindina", "De S' Agapaei") which were in the radio's choices.

+Copyright controversies

+Mansurov sued Dimitris Kontopulos (composer) and Sony Music Entertainment Hellas AE (publisher) for stealing his original work in 2011.
+The Greek court said that the similarity between 2 songs are more than 50 percent.
+The entire process finished in 2023 in favor of Mansurov.